Raspberry Pi Project PageLast on February 13 2018

 Developing the softwareThe software is being developed under Idle Python 2.7.14, and is now up to the version shown below.
 I am working on a new control loop, to allow the program to close open files when the vehicle speed is zero for more than 5seconds, and a few other options will also be available.

-ADC ConvertorFor this project to progress, I've added an ADC (Analog to Digital Convertor) HAT board, stacked beneath the GPS HAT, on the same GPIO header connector.
+ADC ConvertorFor this project to progress, I've added an AB Electronics ADC (Analog to Digital Convertor) HAT board, stacked beneath the GPS HAT, on the same GPIO header connector.
 This allows the Pi to capture the analogue input voltages, from the four linear potentiometers that I've fitted to the shock absorbers on the car.
-This data will need to be time stamped, and saved to the Pi's disk, and after a run, the intention is to get the Pi to email me the file automatically to my gMail account, allowing me to compare the G-bot data alongside the data captured by the car's Life ECU, which is also time stamped using GPS.
+This data is time stamped, and saved to the Pi's disk, and after a run, the intention is to get the Pi to email me the file automatically to my gMail account, allowing me to compare the G-bot data alongside the data captured by the car's Life ECU, which is also time stamped using GPS.

-We need to enable I2C on the Pi for the ADC HAT to work.
+To access the I2C connected ADC board, we need to enable I2C on the Pi.
 To do that, run the raspi config utility, and enable I2C

 pi@raspberrypi:~ $ sudo raspi-configOnce that is done, run the following command to make sure that the I2C libraries are installed (They should be)